NERC-CEH/rse_group/team/talks/100_days.md

 * Ourselves - drafting a Team Agreement
 * Our collaborators (EDS, Discussions)
 * Our communities (researchers already invested in open source)
-* Our networks (groups in similar orgs, local interest communities)
+* Our networks (groups in similar orgs, local RSE communities)
 * CERSE in Edinburgh, CEEDS in Lancaster...

 [Community of Edinburgh RSEs](https://cerse.github.io/)